Negative-Games/KitPvP/README.md

 This framework has a built-in Combat Tag system.
 Currently, the Combat Tag feature is used for determining if a player can Warp or go to Spawn.

+### Cooldown System

+This framework has a cooldown system where you can add any type of cooldown and make the according checks in your code and it should work!

 ## Notice